scott-trinkle/CNR/README.md

 ## To compare the current and previous implementations

 The folder 'replicating_alexandras_plots/' contains work related to reproducing plots made by former student Alexandra Rojek.
 Most importantly, the file 'replicating_alexandras_plots.pdf' contains side-by-side comparisons between CNR plots made by Alexandra and those made by myself.

-Note that similar trends are seen for the plots varying total thickness (Figures 5A and 5B), but the CNR trend is reversed for plots varying contrast density (Figures 4A and 4B).
-The same parameters are represented in the default slider ranges set by the 'run_GUI.py' interface - you can see that increasing the contrast density reduces the CNR for very small values (up to about 0.02 g/cc).
-After this point, increasing the contrast density increases the CNR, as expected.

 The folders 'alexandras_plots/' and 'my_plots/' contain the .pngs used to create the .pdf.
 Alexandra's figures were taken from 'Alexandra Rojec ACS Paper.pdf', my figures were generated with 'replicate_plots.py'

+A previous issue which led to discrepancies between my and Alexandra's plots has been resolved.

 ## Data/